tobozo/M5Stack-SD-Updater/README.md

 ## ABOUT

-- **M5Stack-SD-Updater is an [Platform.io](https://platformio.org/lib/show/2575/M5Stack-SD-Updater)/[Arduino library](https://www.arduinolibraries.info/libraries/m5-stack-sd-updater) for [M5Stack](http://m5stack.com/) to package you apps on a SD card and load them from a menu.**
+- **M5Stack-SD-Updater is an [Platform.io](https://platformio.org/lib/show/2575/M5Stack-SD-Updater)/[Arduino library](https://www.arduinolibraries.info/libraries/m5-stack-sd-updater) for [M5Stack](http://m5stack.com/) to package your apps on a SD card and load them from a menu such as the [default SD Menu example](https://github.com/tobozo/M5Stack-SD-Updater/tree/master/examples/M5Stack-SD-Menu) of this project or [@lovyan03](https://github.com/lovyan03)'s [Treeview based SD Menu](https://github.com/lovyan03/M5TreeView/tree/master/examples/SD-Updater).**

 - It is inspired by gamebuino, however it does not use a modified bootloader.